Inside the Fight to Turn the U.K.’s Brexit Election Into a Climate Election

 This range of goals on the climate — also evident in the partisan division over climate change in U.S. politics — may stem from the right’s aversion to the kind of big government interventions climate activists say are necessary to reach net zero quickly, says Sarah Lunnon, an XR coordinator who helped write the group’s election handbook.
 “Unlike Jeremy Corbyn [the Labour Party leader], we believe that free markets, innovation and prosperity can protect the planet,” the Conservative manifesto states.
 “The right believes that the markets will provide the answers and consumers should be able to choose environmentally friendly products,” Lunnon says.
 “But it’s not a choice, we have to change our way of life.”

-XR insists it stand is “beyond politics,” refusing to endorse any political party and pushing people to closely examine each party’s climate plans instead.
+XR insists it is “beyond politics,” refusing to endorse any political party and pushing people to closely examine each party’s climate plans instead.
 In the run up to the election, national organizers sent out a lengthy set of handbooks to members, deploying the group’s considerable activist force on hustings, voter registration drives and their more typical eye-catching protests.
 Disruptive acts of civil disobedience are also planned in the first 12 days of December, and hunger strikes are taking place outside the main parties’ headquarters, calling attention to the likelihood of future food scarcity as climate change wreaks havoc on global agriculture in the coming decades.

 In the more traditional setting of the Battersea hustings, it was clear why the climate crisis has struggled to break through during previous election cycles.
 The complex, abstract and unprecedented issue jarred with the local format of the campaign.
 The candidates stumbled on the budget for their parties’ climate plans, some were accused of cherry-picking facts, and most spent more time talking about recycling than reducing greenhouse gas emissions.
 “It was frustrating, I felt that the audience really understood the gravity of the issues.
 I don’t think the same could be said about the candidates,” says Joe Taylor, the XR member who organized the event.